strapdata/elassandra/docs/elassandra/source/limitations.rst

 Cannot index document with empty mapping
 ----------------------------------------

-Elassandra cannot index any document for a type having no mapped properties and no underlying clustering key because Cassandra connot create a secondary index on the partition key and there is no other indexed columns.
-Exemple :
+Elassandra cannot index any document for a type having no mapped properties and no underlying clustering key because Cassandra cannot create a secondary index on the partition key and there is no other indexed columns.
+Example :

 .. code::